Divorce

 How Long Does Divorce Take in Ohio?

-• Generally, a simple and uncontested divorce can take as little as three months.
+• Generally, a simple uncontested divorce can take as little as three months.

 • More complicated divorces can take 1-2 years or more to be final.